Go Back

 • Place the plate in position inside the basket or on the rack, and bring the steaming water to a rolling boil over high heat.

-• When the steam is flowing well, adjust the heat to maintain an even flow, and cover the steamer basket with its lid.
+• When the steam a-flowing well, adjust the heat to maintain an even flow, and cover the steamer basket with its lid.
 Cook until the fish is opaque throughout when checked at the thickest part, 6 to 12 minutes, depending on the thickness of the fish.
 Turn off the heat and leave the fish in the steamer.

 Nutrition